pillar-markup/pillar/src/Pillar-Model.package/PRCitationAnnotation.class/README.md

-I am an annotation that mark a citation.
+I am an annotation that represents a bibliographic citation.

+	${cite:Duca99a}$

 My tag is: 'cite'.

 I can have in parameter: